Bhuvant925/heap-management/README.md

-# heap-management
+# heap-management-doubly-linked-list
-Heap management scheme (use a doubly linked list and the first  fit allocation strategy).
+To implement Heap management scheme (use a doubly linked list and the first  fit allocation strategy).